nelsonkd/pot-bluemix-docs/Lab 1 - Install Node and API Connect/README.md

 ---
 # Lab 1 - Case Study used in this tutorial
-In this tutorial, you will be starting from scratch to set up your development environment on your local machine, and then you will test the components of the toolkit by creating the default Hello World LoopBack application.
+In this tutorial, you will be starting from scratch to set up your development environment on your local machine, and then you will test the components of the toolkit by creating the default Notes World LoopBack application.
 We will look at the created artifacts to get a better understanding of what is created for you.
-The hello-world application is a simple RESTful service that holds a set of "notes" in memory.
+The notes application is a simple RESTful service that holds a set of "notes" in memory.
 In this lab we may be creating a new RESTful service and API, but in future labs you'll be creating APIs with existing services.

 ---
 # Lab 1	- Before you begin